SourabhL/eGain/README.md

 ## Introduction

-This repository contains the React Redux front-end for the InferTrade tool.
-You can run the tool with partial features on its own, but you need to also deploy the [infertrade-backend](https://github.com/ProjectOPTimize/infertrade-backend/blob/dev/README.md) node server for full functionality.
+This repository contains the NodeJS API for Crawling Websites to Get Mobile Phones Details.

-The main production site is hosted here: http://egainreact.s3-website-us-east-1.amazonaws.com/ , and has the following main features:
+The main site is hosted here: http://egainreact.s3-website-us-east-1.amazonaws.com/ , and has the following main features:

 1. Get Product Details by Product Name
 2. View Offers from different Websites